 Felisa Preskill, MPP

 Ms. Preskill has over 10 years of experience working to improve access to abortion and enhance teaching in abortion and sexual and reproductive health.
 Through Innovating Education in Reproductive Health, Ms. Preskill leads the team in creating digital content to address the omission of abortion from many health professions curricula and to apply the most up-to-date educational theory to teaching in this arena.
 She has designed, implemented, and published both quantitative and qualitative studies on abortion training, abortion practice after residency, and other SRH topics.
-Prior to founding Innovating Education in Reproductive Health, Ms. Preskill served as the Program Manager for Integrating Family Planning into Practice, the post-residency support program for the Kenneth J. Ryan Residency Training Program in Abortion and Family Planning.
+In 2018, Ms Preskill was a fellow with the Women’s Policy Institute working to pass a bill in the California State legislature to require public university health centers to provide medication abortion.
 She holds a Master of Public Policy degree from the Goldman School at UC Berkeley, and a BA from Brown University.

 Stefanie Boltz, MPP

 Ms. Boltz oversees development and production of video curricula, digital tools, and trainings for Innovating Education in Reproductive Health at the University of California, San Francisco.
 Prior to Innovating Education in Reproductive Health, Ms. Boltz spent 8 years at The National Campaign to Prevent Teen and Unplanned Pregnancy, where she developed and directed national youth and college programs, managed media, video, and digital projects, and provided technical assistance to federal, state and local agencies.
 In her role, she also helped launch Bedsider, an online birth control support network, and created and launched the Bedsider Campus Ambassador program.

 Jema Turk, PhD, MA, MPP